 According to the Chronicle of Higher Education survey, more than half of employers had trouble finding recent college graduates qualified for job openings at their company, but it wasn’t specific technical skills employers felt students were lacking.
 According to the report, “When it comes to the skills most needed by employers, job candidates are lacking in written and oral communication skills, adaptability and managing multiple priorities, and making decisions and problem-solving.”

 Though many college courses are specifically designed to develop these skills, translating them from an academic context to a workplace context might be at the root of the problem.
 One way to deal with this skills gap is experiential learning; another lies within the courses themselves.
+Bridging this gap is vital not just for academic institutions hoping to remain relevant in a changing world but for employers struggling to find qualified employees, according to this infographic from Destinations Career Academy.

 Colleges and universities can help students transition into the workplace by focusing on developing sought-after workplace skills in classroom environments in the following ways.